Myanmar frees at least three political prisoners in amnesty

 The number of political prisoners still being held in Myanmar remains subject to dispute and the government has said the delay in releasing them is to distinguish between activists and what it calls terrorists or common criminals.

-Suu Kyi’s political party said last month that it counted 330 political prisoners still in jail.
+Suu Kyi’s NLD said last month that it counted 330 political prisoners still in jail.
 AAPP said there were 471 as of May, including 16 women and 50 Buddhist monks.

 State media did not say where the foreigners released under the amnesty were from or give any details of their convictions.

-Reporting by Aung Hla Tun; Writing by Martin Petty; Editing by Robert Birsel and Ed Lane
+Reporting by Aung Hla Tun; Writing by Martin Petty; Editing by Alan Raybould and Robert Birsel